How To Develop Self Discipline?

 Adopting at least semi-healthy food habits can help prevent this.
 It will also make it easier to follow your action plan.
-You should consider re-working your food habits, sleeping habits, or a little of both if you want to be more successful at learning self-discipline.
+You should consider re-working your every day food habits, sleeping habits, or a little of both if you want to be more successful at learning discipline.

 9. Analyze and Move Forward

 Mistakes are going to happen.
 There are going to be days where you are doing everything you can just to function and make it through the day.
 Your action plan is going to be forgotten for those hours.

 This will inevitably happen, no matter how much you practice.
 The correct response is not to purge your kitchen and forget everything you’ve learned.
 There’s no need to buy a tub of Ben & Jerry’s in every flavor just because you had one bad day.

 Stop and think for a minute, or ten, about what happened.
 Where are you on your action plan that you made so specific?
 Did the mistake happen because of something you forgot to do?

 You can see how accountability really plays a role in this step.
 You have to pick yourself up and make a decision right then and there to get back on track.
 Are you going to let this one thing defeat you or are you going to learn from it moving forward?